sundarnagarajan/rdp-thinbook-linux/README.md

 I bought the original 14.1 inch RDP Thinbook in Nov-2016 without Windows installed, with the intention of using Linux on it (I use Linux on **EVERYTHNIG**).

 # Getting Linux to rock on the RDP Thinbook
 You will need a machine running a recent version of Ubuntu (tested on Ubuntu 16.04.2 Xenial Xerus LTS).
-You will need about 10 GB+ free space to build the kernel and remaster the ISO.
-See below for downloading a remastered ISO.

-## Packages required
-    grub-efi-ia32-bin grub-efi-amd64-bin grub-pc-bin grub2-common
-    grub-common util-linux parted gdisk mount xorriso genisoimage squashfs-tools rsync git build-essential kernel-package fakeroot
-    libncurses5-dev libssl-dev ccache libfile-fcntllock-perl

-For the most up-to-date list of required packages:
-    - Download make_rdp_iso.sh from this directory
-    - Run './make_rdp_iso.sh' (no need to be root)
-    - Follow the instructions to install missing packages, if any

 ## Make UEFI (BIOS) changes
 ### Entering UEFI